mogita/go-fanfou/README.md

 ## Built With

-* [oauth](https://godoc.org/github.com/mrjones/oauth) - OAuth 1.0 implementation in go (golang)
+* [oauth](https://godoc.org/github.com/mogita/oauth) (a fork of [mrjones/oauth](https://godoc.org/github.com/mrjones/oauth)) - OAuth 1.0 implementation in go (golang)

 ## Contributing

-First of all, thank you very much for paying attention to this library.
+Thank you very much for paying attention to this library.
 If you feel like helping improve it, please kindly make sure to follow the instructions:

 Please link the pre-commit hook which runs tests and go-fmt before committing